kennethy/notes-goosgbt/README.md

           ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ← ←
 ```

+### Expose Uncertainty Early

+Building out the "walking skeleton" flushes out issues early in the project when there's still time, budget, and goodwill to address them.